11 Best Things To Do in Cancun, Mexico

 Go to the downtown area of Cancun or into safe small community areas and dine with locals (that’s where the best Mexican food is, not at your all-inclusive resorts)

-- Explore downtown Cancun/Hotel zone walk in the evening.
+- Explore downtown Cancún/Hotel Zone on a walk in the evening

 - Day Trip to Isla Mujeres